DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - validation: the CCP sends the token to the tokenization vault; the vault replies with the CC info, the charge is processed
        - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
        - this system prevents CC theft at the POS system
   - 🟢**Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
+Anonymization techniques remove all data so that it is difficult to identify the original identities.
+When done correctly, the GDPR no longer applies.
        - Anonymization techniques remove all personal data and make the data unusable for reuse on the website.
 Techniques of Data Anonymization
        - 1. Data masking: obscures some, but not all, data
          2. Pseudonymization: Pseudonymization involves replacing identifiable information with pseudonyms or identifiers that do not directly reveal the identity of individuals.
 The original data can only be restored if additional information, kept separate, is used.